Door County Maritime Museum: Cana Island Lighthouse

 Phase 1 has been completed and included new restroom facilities and a maintenance building; a parking lot; repair to the copper roof; repainting of the tower; repaired masonry on the tower and keeper's house; restoration of windows and doors; and many other updates.

 Phase 2 was completed in 2017 and included restoring the out buildings including the oil house, privy and barn.

-Phase 3 is scheduled for late 2018/early 2019 and includes construction of a visitor's center to replace the temporary building.
+Phase 3 is scheduled for late 2018/early 2019 and includes construction of a visitor center to replace the temporary building.

 Phase 4 is scheduled to start after Phase 3 fundraising and construction are complete.
 Phase 4 will restore the interior of the keeper's house ($1,000,000).
 The 89-foot light tower is also open for tours.